WillTarte/COMP442-Compiler/docs/Assignment2/ASSIGNMENT2.md

 EXPR has a first set conflict.
 [X] Remove ambiguity between relExpr and arithExpr FACTOR has a first set conflict.
 [X] remove ambiguity between variable and functionCall (merge factor -> variable | funcCall rule and factorize what follows 'id')
 FUNCDECL has a first set conflict.
 [X] remove ambiguity between return types by factorizing FUNCHEAD has a first set conflict.
-IDNEST has a first set conflict.
+[X] remove ambiguity between return types by factorizing IDNEST has a first set conflict.
 OPTFUNCHEAD1 is nullable with clashing first and follow sets.
 REPTFUNCTIONCALL0 is nullable with clashing first and follow sets.